 (4) A network operator must maintain records that are sufficient to demonstrate the extent of the network operator’s compliance with its duty under subregulation (1).

-Penalty: a fine of $250 000.
+Penalty for this subregulation: a fine of $250 000.

+[Regulation 6 amended: SL 2021/218 r.
+7 and 12.]

 7. Duty of contractor to manage prescribed activities

 (1) A contractor must ensure, so far as is reasonably practicable, that each prescribed activity carried out on a network by a person for whom the contractor is responsible is carried out safely.

-Penalty:
+Penalty for this subregulation:

 (a) for an individual, a fine of $50 000;